CarmenPopoviciu/protractor-styleguide/README.md

 and should be handled as separate tests, which we will not cover in this article.
 Rule of thumb is again to mock all these dependencies.

+//TODO add mention here that ppl could also let all the calls go through
+// make clear that ppl understand that the point of e2e testing is not to test your services and api calls but rather
+//the user interaction of your app
+// run tests against mocks

 ## Protractor

 If you've been in the Angular world for long enough, you'll probably remember about the [Angular Scenario Runner]